CHAPTER Rev 2400

 and business profits tax return to Form BT-SUMMARY; and

-to support the information being reported as provided for in Part Rev 2408.
+used to support the information being reported as provided for in Rev 2408.

 Rev 2411.04 Form BET, Business

-and non-profit business enterprises to report their business enterprise tax
+by business enterprises to report their business enterprise tax liability in

 (b)

-Business enterprises preparing Form BET shall attach it to Form
+Business enterprises preparing Form BET shall attach the form to Form BT-SUMMARY.

 (a)